 Parking at Haverstreet Station is easy, with a large free car park near to the station.
 On special event days, there is a large overflow car park to accommodate all guests.
 If you are joining the train at Wootton, there is a smaller, also free car park but please note that there is no access for vehicles or parking at Ashey or Smallbrook Junction stations.

 WC facilities are available at three of the stations - Havenstreet, Wootton and Smallbrook Junction.
 There are no WC facilities at Ashey Station.
 Baby changing facilities are available in the refreshments building at Havenstreet.

 Some of the compartments have been modified to allow wheelchair access - please see their website for more accessibility information.
 There are plenty of disabled parking bays in the car park at Havenstreet Station and there is an accessible WC at Havenstreet.

 The booking offices at Havenstreet, Smallbrook Junction and Wootton are also equipped with hearing loops.

-The operating days and times of the steam trains can be found here.
+The operating days and times of the steam trains can be found on their website.
 The train usually runs during the week and weekend from the beginning of April to the end of October, with special event days in between.
 Do check the website though to be sure, as the train doesn't run every day, apart from in July and August.
 Trains tend to leave approximately every hour between 10 am - 4 pm depending on the day but please check the website for accurate times.

 Stay with us on the Isle of Wight!